Tutorial 2: Import the subject anatomy

 Import the anatomy

-For estimating the brain sources of the MEG/EEG signals, the anatomy of the subject must include at least three files: an MRI volume, the envelope of the cortex and the head surface of the head.
+For estimating the brain sources of the MEG/EEG signals, the anatomy of the subject must include at least three files: a T1-weighted MRI volume, the envelope of the cortex and the surface of the head.

 Brainstorm cannot extract the cortex envelope from the MRI, you have to run this operation with an external program of your choice.
-The results of the MRI segmentation obtained with the following programs can be automatically imported: FreeSurfer, BrainSuite, BainVISA and CIVET.
+The results of the MRI segmentation obtained with the following programs can be automatically imported: FreeSurfer, BrainSuite, BainVISA, CAT12, and CIVET.
+CAT is the only application fully interfaced with Brainstorm, and available for download as a Brainstorm plugin.
+However, FreeSurfer is more considered as a reference in this domain, therefore this is the solution we decided to demonstrate in these tutorials.

 - Make sure that you are still in the anatomy view for your protocol.